 In most cases, when I test the engine compression, I test all the cylinders.
-The Accord has 4 cylinders... so testing all 4 is a breeze, but I didn't.
+The Accord has four cylinders, so testing all four is a breeze, but I didn't.

-Having solved so many misfire conditions...
-I've developed a feel for them and have learned from experience that it isn't always necessary to test all of the engine cylinders for compression (especially if I have identified the misfiring or ‘dead’ cylinder).
-In this case, I only needed to test 2 cylinders... the one with the misfire and any one of the other 3.
+Having solved so many misfire conditions, I've developed a feel for them and have learned from experience that it isn't always necessary to test all of the engine cylinders for compression (especially if I have identified the misfiring or ‘dead’ cylinder).
+In this case, I only needed to test two cylinders.
+The one with the misfire and any one of the other three.